abitdodgy/words_counted/README.md

 In this example, `-you` and `you` are counted as separate words.
 Writers should use the correct dash element, but this is not always the case.

-The default criteria does not count numbers as words.
+Another gotcha is that the default criteria does not count numbers as words.

+Remember that you can pass in your own regexp if the default solution does not fit your needs.

 ## To do